Sorabji Resource Site (SRS)

 Toccata terza (1955; 91 p.)
 Sánchez-Aguilera, Abel 2022-10-30 A Duration: 2:06:20.
 Complete broadcast of the first performance (Willem Twee Toonzaal, ’s-Hertogenbosch, 3 July 2022) on Concertzender’s programme “De Nacht: Klassiek” (30 October 2022).

-The broadcast started with Frederik Ullén’s recording of no. 99 plus the third and fourth fugues from no. 100 of the Études transcendantes (100) (1940-44; 456 pp.).
-It concluded by part of its fifth fugue, from p.
-827 to the start of the “Stretto maestrale” on p.
+The broadcast begins with Frederik Ullén’s recording of no. 99 and the third and fourth fugues from no. 100 of the Études transcendantes (100) (1940-44; 456 pp.).
+It concludes with part of its fifth fugue, from p.
+827 to the beginning of the “Stretto maestrale” on p.
 834).
 The segment devoted to Toccata terza breaks down as follows:

 • Host: 0:42:56 [0:02:16]